-World reactions as Trump declares victory in US presidential election
+World reactions as Donald Trump wins US presidential election

-As Trump claims win and leads in key battleground states, his Democratic rival Kamala Harris has not yet conceded.
+After a turbulent and defiant campaign against Kamala Harris, Trump will become the country’s 47th president.

-Republican Donald Trump declared victory over his Democratic rival Kamala Harris in the US presidential election as he was closing in on the 270 Electoral votes needed to secure a return to the White House.
+Republican Donald Trump has won the US presidential election in a stunning comeback, The Associated Press news agency reports, with his projected victory in Wisconsin clearing the 270 Electoral votes needed to secure a return to the White House.

-Speaking in West Palm Beach, Florida, Trump pledged to bring a “golden age” to the United States, praising what he called “the greatest political movement of all time”.
+Speaking in West Palm Beach, Florida, before the latest results came in, Trump pledged to bring a “golden age” to the United States, praising what he called “the greatest political movement of all time”.

-Harris has not conceded and is expected to speak on Thursday.
+His Democratic rival Kamala Harris has not conceded and is expected to speak on Thursday.

-World leaders rushed to congratulate Trump on Wednesday as votes were still being counted and before the results were final.
+World leaders rushed to congratulate Trump on Wednesday as votes were still being counted after early projected wins in key battleground states.
 Here are some reactions:

 Israel